librespot-org/librespot-java/api/README.md

 ### Tokens
 - `POST /token/{scope}` Request an access token for a specific scope (or a comma separated list of scopes).

+### Profile
+- `GET /profile/{user_id}/followers` Retrieve a list of profiles that are followers of the specified user
+- `GET /profile/{user_id}/following` Retrieve a list of profiles that the specified user is following

 ### Events
 You can subscribe for players events by creating a WebSocket connection to `/events`.
 The currently available events are: